Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 3. Activity is an active, purposeful process (the principle of activity).

-4. Human actions are objective; their goals are social in nature (the principle of objective human activity and the principle of its social conditioning).
+4. Human actions are objective; their targets are social character(the principle of objective human activity and the principle of its social conditionality).

-See paragraph about motives
+See the point about motives

 Action and operations.

-Now you need to pay attention to the fact that each action can be performed in different ways, that is, using different methods.
-The way in which an action is performed is called an operation.
-In turn, the way the action is performed depends on the conditions.
-Under different conditions, different operations can be used to achieve the same goal.
-At the same time, conditions mean both external circumstances and the possibilities of the acting subject himself.
-Therefore, the goal given under certain conditions is called a task in the theory of activity.
-Depending on the task, an operation may consist of a variety of actions, which can be subdivided into even smaller (private) actions.
+Now it is necessary to pay attention to the fact that each action can be performed in different ways, that is, using different methods.
+The way an action is performed is called an operation.
+In turn, the method of performing an action depends on the conditions.
+IN different conditions Different operations can be used to achieve the same goal.
+In this case, conditions mean both external circumstances and the capabilities of the acting subject himself.
+Therefore, a goal given under certain conditions is called a task in activity theory.
+Depending on the task, an operation can consist of a variety of actions, which can be divided into even smaller (private) actions.
 Thus, operations are larger units of activity than actions.

-Correlation of actions and activities.
+The relationship between actions and activities.

-(See the structure of activity in the paragraph of the function of the motive: motivation and meaning formation)
+(See the structure of activity in the paragraph of the function of motive: motivation and meaning formation)

 Types and properties of operations.
 The principle of unity of consciousness (psyche) and activity.